nhselect/step1-training/content/platform-roles/overview.md

 **Click on the roles in the hierarchy to learn more about the different roles, their key responsibilities and examples of who can perform these roles within your Trust.**

-Please note, the Implementation Lead is **not a platform role** and has been created to support implementation of the digitised Step 1 proficiencies pilot within your Trust
+Please note, the Implementation Lead is **not a platform role** and has been created to support implementation of the digitised Steps proficiencies pilot within your Trust